 4.3.2 CDC/ACM Class

-Historically meant for modem communication, Communication Devices Class / Abstract Control Model (CDC/ACM) is now the de facto standard way of making USB devices appear as serial ports on the host OS.
-Its specification can be found in [16].
-CDC/ACM is a combination of two related classes, CDC handling the data communication and ACM, which defines control commands.
-Three endpoints are used: bulk IN, bulk OUT, and interrupt OUT.
+Historically meant for modem communication, this class is now the de facto standard way of making USB devices appear as serial ports on the host OS.
+The CDC uses three endpoints: bulk IN and OUT, and an interrupt endpoint.